aamik/aamik/README.md

 # Hi, I'm Aapo!

- My passion for computers has now become a conscientious academic and professional journey.
+My lifelong passion for computers has evolved into a dedicated academic and professional journey, welcome along!

 ## 🌇 My Learning Journey